snappyflow/fluent-plugin-out-kafka-rest/README.md

 * Set `use_ssl` to true to use https connection
 * Set `include_tag` to true to include fluentd tag in the event log as a property
 * Set `include_timestamp` to true to include timestamp (UNIX time) in the event log as a property
-* Set `serializer` to any to use your own serializer rule except for Kafka REST Proxy's JSON protocol
 * By default, it does not verify the https server.
 Use VERIFY_PEER and place the cert.pem to the location specified by OpenSSL::X509::DEFAULT_CERT_FILE.
 * Majority of the code are cloned from  [fluent-plugin-out-https][2]